ubc-library-rc/data-analysis-r/index.md

 ---
 # Data Analysis in R

-This three-part workshop series will provide an introduction to data analysis and data visualization in R and R Studio. **R** is a popular free software program with many applications in both the humanities and sciences. **RStudio** is a set of integrated tools designed to help you be more productive with R.
+This four-part workshop series will provide an introduction to data analysis and data visualization in R and R Studio. **R** is a popular free software program with many applications in both the humanities and sciences. **RStudio** is a set of integrated tools designed to help you be more productive with R.

 1. [**Introduction to R and RStudio**](intro-to-r/introduction.html)
   - Do you want to learn about R but don't know where to start?
 This workshop is for you!
 R is a popular free software program with many applications in both the humanities and sciences.
 RStudio is a set of integrated tools designed to help you be more productive with R. This introductory level workshop introduces participants to R concepts, packages, and basic syntax using the RStudio environment.